 Individual will also have choice to choose from 3 different asset classes: equity (E type), Govt securities(G Type) and Credit Risk-bearing Debt/fixed income based investments (C Type).

-Investor can mix these three types also as per his choice.
-Another option will be Active Choice life cycle fund and the investment allocation will be done based of investor’s age.
+Auto Choice investment: Another option will be Auto Choice life cycle fund and the investment allocation will be done based of investor’s age.
 In this scheme, equity portion (Asset class E) will be 50 per cent till age 35 after which it will reduce 2 per cent per year until it becomes 10% by age 55.
 Credit risk portion (Asset class C) will be 30 per cent till age 35 after which it will reduce 1 per cent per year until it becomes 10% by age 55.

 Investor will have option of investing monthly/quarterly, but minimum 4 investments in a year will be compulsory.